scartage/Philosophers/README.md

 - Each philosopher must be a thread.
 - There is a fork between each philosopher.
 Therefore, if there are several philosophers, each philosopher must have a fork to their left and another to their right.
 If there is only one philosopher, there will only be one fork on the table.
 - To prevent philosophers from duplicating forks, you must protect the states of the forks with a mutex for each one.

+## Specific rules for the bonus part

+In the bonus part, the program will have the same arguments as in the mandatory part and will behave as indicated in the general instructions chapter.

+The specific rules for the bonus part are:
+- The forks are in the center of the table.
+- The forks do not have memory states, but their availability is represented by a semaphore.
+- Each philosopher must be a process and the main process must not be a philosopher.